 1. Reduce the Importance of Password Complexity

 New NIST password guidelines say you should focus on length, as opposed to complexity when designing a password.
 Paradoxically, using complex passwords (adding special characters, uppercase letters, lowercase letters, and numbers) may make it easier for brute force attacks to compromise your passwords, and this mostly has to do with user behavior.
 Although NIST requires only a minimum of eight characters for passwords, generally the longer a password is, the more difficult it is to crack.
-I personally set passwords to a minimum length of sixteen characters (in my password manager!), though if you’re looking for a good middle ground, twelve is not bad.
+I personally set passwords to a minimum length of sixteen characters (in my password manager!), though if you’re looking for a good middle ground, twelve is a good choice for minimum password length.

 2. Monitor New Passwords Automatically